 A massive part of avoiding a bad hire is attracting the right calibre of talent in the initial instance.
-By offering a clear, 360 portrait of your company through your branding, you can ensure that you are sending a transparent message to any applicant.
+By offering a clear portrait of your company through your branding, you can ensure that applicants get the right message.
 They are then able to assess their suitability before they even apply.

 Some things to think about…

-- Your Instagram feed should transmit your company ethos effectively, giving a more informal visual about the team, their activities and your office environment.
+- Instagram feeds should transmit your company ethos effectively.
+They should give a more informal visual about the team, their activities and your office environment.

-- Your company LinkedIn profile needs to offer a comprehensive outline of what you do and the space you occupy.
+- Company LinkedIn profiles need to offer a comprehensive outline of what you do and the space you occupy.

-- Your Facebook and Twitter accounts should offer a segway, wherein you are able to share industry news and insightful comments using your company ‘voice’.
+- Facebook and Twitter accounts should offer a segway.
+They are a place to share industry news and insightful comments using your company ‘voice’.

 Be aware of current job search trends